- CU Global Connect

 English language learners wanting to refine their skills to increase their competitive advantage in university studies and professional activities should consider one of the English Language Programs.
 Built on highly successful models, these programs combine intensive classroom learning with authentic field work on campus and in surrounding communities.Learn More

 The Global Connections Program is for academically motivated high school students looking for an impactful learning experience at a top-ranked public university.
-These short-term programs are offered between January and October and allow students to explore both innovative and traditional focuses, from virtual reality to cultural exchange.Learn More
+These short-term programs are offered between January and October and allow students to explore both innovative and traditional topics, from virtual reality to cultural exchange.Learn More